-Here are five ways to optimize your RFP response process to set yourself up for a success.
+Here are five ways to optimize your RFP response process to set yourself up for success.

-Whether you’re using RFP software or spreadsheets, don’t wait until you’re in the spring cleaning mood to overhaul your answer library.
+Whether you’re using RFP software or spreadsheets, don’t wait until you’re in the spring cleaning mood to overhaul your Content Library.

-Your answer library likely has anywhere from hundreds to thousands of RFP responses.
+Your Content Library likely has anywhere from hundreds to thousands of RFP responses.
 Take the time to delete irrelevant content and refresh existing answers to make them stronger.
 A high quality response will increase your win rate—if an answer hasn’t worked for you in the past, it’s time to move on.
 (Learn how to do an RFP content audit here.)

-After performing an answer library audit in that hefty spreadsheet, you will likely be asking yourself: Why are we still working like this?
+After performing an Content Library audit in that hefty spreadsheet, you will likely be asking yourself: Why are we still working like this?

 It’s a valid question, and one that deserves attention in your next all-hands meeting.
 Unfortunately trying to maintain your own RFP response database wastes valuable hours teams really can’t spare.